 You can be confident that a Professional Toastmaster from the Professional Guild is amply qualified to assist you with your special event.

-The newest Fellows of the Guild receiving their medallions of office from Guild Chairman, Norman Brown.
+A recent new Fellow of the Guild, receiving his medallion of office from Guild Chairman, Norman Brown, FGPT.